Servicing Technology Development Centers

 Unlike labs that rely on two-dimensional air floors and gravity off-load systems to perform simulations, the facilities use a three-dimensional dynamic simulator powered by industrial robots and a motion-based platform that offer a wide range of motion and dexterity.
 This allows facilities to deliver large- and small-scale simulations with both mockups (models) and actual flight hardware.

-The Cauldron is SSCO's newest facility for satellite servicing development.
-Within its black, curtain-lined walls, the team will be testing technologies and operations for multiple exploration and science missions, including satellite servicing and the Asteroid Redirect Robotic Mission.
-Opening summer 2015, the Cauldron continues and expands the work that SSCO has performed in the Servicing Technology Center.
+The Robotic Operations Center, or ROC, is SSCO's newest facility for satellite servicing development.
+Within its black, curtain-lined walls, the team is testing technologies and operations for multiple exploration and science missions, including satellite servicing and the Asteroid Redirect Robotic Mission.
+The ROC has been continuing and expanding the work of SSCO's Servicing Technology Center since the summer of 2015.

 The Servicing Technology Center

-The Servicing Technology Center has served as a home base for SSCO technology and operations development since 2011.
+The Servicing Technology Center, or STC, has served as a home base for SSCO technology and operations development since 2011.

 In the past, the Goddard team has used robotic simulations at Goddard to demonstrate lunar rover modularity and serviceability (2007), test optical recognition sensors and relative navigation sensors (2007), dynamically simulate a proposed Lunar Surface Manipulator System (2008), and support preparations for the Hubble Space Telescope Servicing Mission 4 (2009).